Morson Edge Newsroom

 18.12.2025

 The Employment Rights Bill has reached a pivotal moment.
-With a proposed amendment set to reduce the unfair dismissal qualifying period from 24 months to six, employers face a very different operating landscape.
-The legislation has cleared its final hurdle.
+With major employment law changes due to take effect from 2026, employers face a very different operating landscape.
 How organisations hire, manage performance and handle exits will feel the impact.
 Those who prepare early will be better placed to respond.

 Employment Rights Bill update